PianoPsycopath/Heliochronicon/README.md

 Orbital positions are propagated using two-body Keplerian mechanics from a single fixed-epoch element set per body (no continuous N-body integration at runtime).
-This is accurate to within roughly ±40 years around the element epoch, and degrades noticeably outside that window.
+Positions are accurate to roughly ±40 years around the element epoch and degrade noticeably outside that window.

 ## Contributing
 See `CONTRIBUTING.md` for local setup, conventions, and where `ARCHITECTURE.md` fits into the workflow.